astroumd/lmtoy/docs/wishlist.md

 * 1 = jinc : this uses otf_a, otf_b and otf_c as parameters.
 Discussed in Appendix C
 * 2 = gauss: this uses otf_b as the factor by with resolution is multiplied.
 * 3 = triangle: this uses resolution as parameter
-* 4 = box:   bus using the resolution as parameter
+* 4 = box:   but using the resolution as parameter

 ## rmax: convolution size